bmarcot/color-theme-pomgranate-explosion/README.md

 Contact
 -------

-For any comments and/or suggestions, please contact me at: `juz4m@hotmail.com (juz4m AT hotmail DOT com)`
+For any comments and/or suggestions, please contact: `juz4m@hotmail.com (juz4m AT hotmail DOT com)`

 Licence
 -------